joelouthan/Theologicus/src/matthew/matthew06-12_14-15-the-lords-prayer-forgive-us.md

 But he never not once exacted his rightful wrath on anyone.
 Instead, look at what he does.

->Luke 23:32-34 (CSB) Two others—criminals—were also led away to be executed with him.
+>Luke 23:32-34 Two others—criminals—were also led away to be executed with him.
 When they arrived at the place called The Skull, they crucified him there, along with the criminals, one on the right and one on the left.
 Then Jesus said, “Father, forgive them, because they do not know what they are doing.”
 And they divided his clothes and cast lots.

 I can remember for most of my life how I would so easily be able kill my dad with my bare hands because he raped and molested me.
 I wanted to kill him because he shamed me and humiliated me and made me not a whole person.
 I spent my entire life hoping to be able to take vengeance into my own hands.
 I hated my dad.
 But God, being rich in mercy, saved me.